 Based on this information, is Kansas State University the school for you?
 Remember, a school that is perfect for one person may not be the right school for someone else!
 So ask yourself: Is Kansas State University a good school for you?

 If Kansas State University seems like a school you want to apply to, click the heart button to save it to your college list.

 To learn more about Kansas State University, choose from the options below:

 Then use the college admissions predictor to take a data science look at your chances of getting admitted to some of the colleges and universities in the U.S.

 Kansas State University is located in the suburban setting of Manhattan, Kansas.

-If you want to see Kansas State University for yourself, plan a visit.
+If you would like to see Kansas State University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 70 to Manhattan, or book a flight to the nearest airport, Manhattan Regional, Kansas City International.